 · Context in decision making

 Submission Types and Guidelines

 CARS 2.0 submissions should be prepared in PDF format according to the standard double-column ACM SIG proceedings format.
 The peer review process is single-blind, handled electronically through EasyChair.
 Accepted papers will be included in the workshop proceedings and at least one author of each accepted contribution must attend the workshop.
 Accepted papers are given an oral or a poster presentation slot at the workshop.
-The ideal length of a paper for the CARS workshop is between 4-8 pages.
+The ideal length of a paper for the CARS workshop is between 4-8 pages (plus up to 1 page of references).
 Submitted work should be original.
 However, technical reports or ArXiv disclosure prior to or simultaneous with the workshop submission, is allowed, provided they are not peer-reviewed.
 The organizers also encourage authors to make their code and datasets publicly available.

 Deadlines refer to 11:59pm (Anywhere on Earth)